 Honey should be put in a cool, dry place away from sunlight.
 The temperature at which you store honey determines whether the honey will crystallize or not.
 When storing honey, keep it away from appliances that produce heat such as stoves.
-If your house tends to warm up in the day, find the coolest part and use it as your honey storage area.
+If your house tends to warm up during the day, find the coolest part and use it as your honey storage area.
 Furthermore, you do not have to refrigerate honey during storage.
-Honey that is stored at room temperature is easier to handle that that which is kept at cold temperature.
+Honey that is stored at room temperature is easier to handle than that which is kept at a cold temperature.

 Freezing is also used in honey storage.
-To store honey in frozen state, put it in a container and leave some allowance for expansion.
+To store honey in a frozen state, put it in a container and leave some allowance for expansion.
 Place the container with honey in a freezer and the honey will stay fresh for long.
-Frozen honey does not in reality freeze solid due to very low moisture content of honey.
+Frozen honey does not in reality freeze solid due to the very low moisture content of honey.
 Honey is largely sugars suspended in 18% moisture or lower.
 This prevents honey from freezing solid but it becomes very thick and viscous.